Self-gravitating equilibrium with slow steady flow and its consistent form of entropy current: Introduction

 The general relativistic study of a hydrostatic equilibrium system with spherical symmetry was performed to explore physics of compact stars and local thermodynamics \cite{PhysRev.35.904,PhysRev.36.1791,PhysRev.55.374}.
 (See textbooks \cite{1934rtc..book.....T,alma991013077249704706,hawking1973large,Misner:1974qy,hartle2003gravity}.)
 What has been uncovered is the relativistic effect in the detailed balance equation for the static equilibrium known as the Tolman-Oppenheimer-Volkov (TOV) equation and the equivalent relation between the gravitational potential and the local temperature known as the Tolman relation.
 Indeed it was recently shown in \cite{Yokoyama:2023nld} that the Tolman temperature arises both in the Euler's relation and the first law of thermodynamics holding locally and non-perturbatively.
 (See also \cite{Oppenheim_2003}.)
 This was done by refining the method to construct the entropy current as a non-Noether conserved current proposed in \cite{Aoki:2020nzm}.
 (See also \cite{Yokoyama:2023kkg,Aoki:2023ufz,Diakonov:2025wtt}.)

-What was found in the recent research is that the conventional relation of entropy current and entropy density assumed in the analysis of relativistic fluid system as also seen in reviews and textbooks, for example, \cite{landau1987fluid,Gourgoulhon:2006bn,Andersson_2007,rezzolla2013relativistic}, is not quite right in light of the transformation rule of the total entropy \cite{planckRT} as well as of the consequence leading to its non-conservation in such a relativistic equilibrium system.
-This result indicates any consequence drawn by using the conventional relation of entropy current and entropy density to be reexamined or corrected, while it is natural to ask how the correct form of entropy current is obtained if it exists and plays any physical role. \footnote{ Note that there is a standpoint for fluid systems to be analyzable without using entropy current \cite{Banerjee_2012,Jensen_2012}. }
+What was found in the recent research is that the conventional relation of entropy current and entropy density assumed in the analysis of relativistic fluid system as also seen in reviews and textbooks, for example, \cite{landau1987fluid,Gourgoulhon:2006bn,Andersson_2007,rezzolla2013relativistic}, is not right in general in light of the transformation rule of the total entropy \cite{planckRT} as well as of the consequence leading to its non-conservation in such a relativistic equilibrium system.
+This result indicates any consequence drawn by using the conventional relation of entropy current and entropy density to be reexamined or corrected, while it is natural to ask how the correct form of entropy current is obtained if it exists and plays any physical role.
+This question is important to be answered with taken into account a pioneering work to develop a general framework of relativistic fluid dynamics in curved spacetime by postulating the existence of entropy current \cite{Israel:1979wp}.
+This issue was addressed in exploring a microscopic foundation of entropy current and its quantum origin \cite{PhysRevD.99.125011} (see also \cite{BECATTINI2024138533}) by assuming a certain relation of the partition function and the density operator \cite{Zubarev:1979afm}, while there was research in a standpoint for fluid systems to be analyzable without relying on entropy current \cite{Banerjee_2012,Jensen_2012}.

 The motivation of this research is to address this question by exploring a new self-gravitating equilibrium fluid system discovered recently by the author \cite{Yokoyama:2025gbi}.
 The system is obtained by extending the classic hydrostatic equilibrium system so as to include steady energy flow modeling the stable radiant emission of a star without breaking spherical symmetry.
 The steady energy flow is accounted for by an additional current to the steady fluid system, and this current is expected to contribute to the entropy current in the system.
 A main goal of this paper is to clarify how to determine the contribution of the additional current to the entropy current and to derive its expression explicitly.
 To the end, starting with a review of the previous study of a self-gravitating equilibrium system with steady flow, the perturbative analysis of the system is presented in the following section.
 Subsequently we move on to the analysis of the entropy current and end with discussion.